Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Challenges and Opportunities

-\textbf{Computation.} Through cross-silo knowledge transfer, the computation burden on the client side is shifted to the resource-abundant server, allowing resource-constrained parties share the benefit of the high performance of LMs.
-For example, \cite{deng2023mutual} accomplished server-side fine-tuning of Llama-7B with cross-silo knowledge transfer from SMs who used BERT and DistilBERT model as local models, which is about 100 times reduction in model size.
-However, existing approaches mostly assume a pre-fixed set of local model structures, and studying how local models can be adaptive with the local and server resource would be a very important topic for future work.
-Furthermore, future work should take an evolving perspective and consider the growing computation capabilities of both the datacenter hardware and edge devices, including mobile devices with accelerated capabilities for fine-tuning pre-train models\cite{woisetschlager2023federated}.
+\paragraph{\textbf{Computation Efficiency ($\epsilon_e^{(comp)}$).}} A major advantage of enabling cross-silo knowledge transfer between LMs and SMs is that the SMs are no longer required to have abundant computational GPU resources to host the LMs locally, which would significantly hinder its applications in real-world scenarios where the majority of data parties are resource-constrained devices or organizations.
+Cross-silo knowledge transfer approaches allow SMs to have lightweight model architectures which are computationally efficient to deploy.
+Through cross-silo knowledge transfer, the computation burden on the client side is shifted to the resource-abundant server, allowing resource-constrained parties to share the benefit of the high performance of LMs.
+For example, \cite{deng2023mutual} accomplished server-side fine-tuning of Llama-7B with cross-silo knowledge transfer from SMs who used BERT and DistilBERT models as local models, which represents roughly a 100-times reduction in model size.
+The remaining SM-side computation is carrier-dependent: adapters require local lightweight training, Synthetic Data requires generation or training over a proxy corpus, Intermediate Outputs require repeated split-head execution, and speculative decoding requires local draft generation.
+The following techniques either shrink local trainable state or choose where computation is placed: \begin{itemize} \item \textbf{Parameter-efficient Fine-tuning (PEFT)} restricts local updates to low-rank or adapter parameters, making parameter-based collaboration feasible on edge hardware~\cite{hu2021lora, zhang2023fedpetuning, fan2023fatellm}.
+The benefit is lower local compute and memory use; the trade-off is reduced adaptation capacity relative to full fine-tuning. \item \textbf{Dataset Distillation \& Condensation} replaces the full Synthetic Data carrier with a compact distillate, reducing downstream training cost and communication volume~\cite{wang2018dataset, zhao2021dataset, zhang2024one}.
+The risk is that the compact corpus may underrepresent private-domain diversity. \item \textbf{Split-point Selection} chooses the partition layer that balances local head computation against Intermediate Output traffic in Split Learning~\cite{kang2017neurosurgeon, chen2024adaptive, mudvari2024splitllm}.
+It optimizes a boundary placement problem rather than simply reducing computation. \item \textbf{Speculative Decoding} deliberately increases SM-side draft computation to reduce LM verification calls and communication frequency~\cite{leviathan2023fast, xia2024unlocking, kim2024speculative}.
+Its efficiency gain is therefore conditional on a high draft acceptance rate. \end{itemize} However, existing approaches mostly assume a predefined set of local model structures, and studying how local models can adapt to local and server-side resources remains an important topic for future work.
+Furthermore, future work should take an evolving perspective and consider the growing computation capabilities of both datacenter hardware and edge devices, including mobile devices with accelerated capabilities for fine-tuning pre-trained models~\cite{woisetschlager2023federated}.